-Even if you already have one of the best PCs, you’ll likely experience some slow down eventually, especially as operating systems like Windows 10 and macOS High Sierra become more and more demanding.
-If your computer is starting to slow down and show its age, you should think about picking up the best RAM to give your PC a healthy speed boost.
+Even the best PCs will eventually experience some kind of slow down over time, especially as operating systems like Windows 10 and macOS Mojave become more and more demanding.
+If your computer is starting to drag its feet and show its age, you might want to go out and pick up the best RAM to give your PC a healthy speed boost.

 Best RAM: Corsair Vengeance LED

 Some of the best overall RAM on the market comes from Corsair.
 Their Vengeance series has something for everyone with its LED DDR4 offerings topping our list.
 On top of giving PC builders that extra touch of vibrancy lighting brings, the Corsair Vengeance LED series’ built-in heat spreaders maximize cooling for higher overclocking and maximum performance.
 Corsair’s Vengeance LED DDR4 series offers CL16 latency and 3,466 MHz speeds and color coordinated computing.

 Best DDR4 RAM: G.Skill Trident Z RGB